myriadrf/LimeDFB/docs/docs/rx_path_top_litex/README.rst

 Packet forming state machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This block transforms continuous stream of IQ data into packets.
-Packet consist of 64bit Header, 64bit sample counter and configurable size payload.
-It uses internal modules:
+This block transforms a continuous stream of IQ data into packets.
+Packets consist of a 64-bit header, a 64-bit sample counter, and a payload of configurable size.
+It uses the following internal modules:

-   * ``data2packets_fsm``: A Finite State Machine that controls the packet generation flow.
-It manages packet forming logic and control the writing of data into the FIFO.
+   * ``data2packets_fsm``: A finite state machine that controls the packet generation flow.
+It manages packet-forming logic and controls the writing of data into the FIFO.
-   * ``smpl_cnt1`` : Sample counter tracks the number of IQ samples processed.
+   * ``smpl_cnt1``: The sample counter tracks the number of IQ samples processed.
 It is used to generate sequence numbers/timestamps for packet headers.
-   * ``source_fifo``: A secondary buffering stage that stores the organized packet data and handle back-pressure.
+   * ``source_fifo``: A secondary buffering stage that stores the organized packet data and handles back-pressure.

 +----------------+---------------+------------+----------------------------------------------------------------------------------------+